-Approved by the Executive Board July 11, 2013, Tab 16
+Approved by the Executive Board July 2013, Tab 16

 Collectively, law libraries form a knowledge network that supports the use of law in society.
 Ensuring access to the law and legal information is a primary mission of all law libraries and a common ground for libraries that are diverse in many other respects.
 The Association recognizes that continued access to legal information depends upon the preservation of legal information disseminated and published in all media and formats.
-AALL's preservation goals include ensuring that legal information continues to be accessible, that legal publications and other sources of legal information are long lasting and durable, and that Association members receive training and support for preservation activities.
-The Association recognizes that it must play a role in supporting member libraries' individual and collaborative preservation initiatives, and formulating policies and encouraging activities that will promote the preservation of legal materials.
+Preservation is defined by the U.S. Government Publishing Office (GPO) as strategic initiatives, programs, and processes designed to maintain useful access to information assets, serving the information needs of both present and future generations.

 The preservation of print documents in their original format is crucial for continued access to legal information.
 The use of permanent paper is recognized as one of the most fundamental ways to preserve today’s print materials for future researchers.

 The Association encourages member libraries, when weeding print materials, to identify the number of copies available nationwide and to avoid discarding unique and scarce material.
 If a library is unable to retain such material in its own collection, these items should be transferred to other libraries.
 Given the role of law libraries in providing legal information, special attention should be paid when discarding primary law.

 Access to digital documents, whether born-digital or converted to digital format, must be maintained through digital preservation.
 While it is best to preserve items in their original format, sometimes the best preservation decision is to reformat an item so that the intellectual content remains available to users even if the original object does not.